Motivation of the project

 A total of 58 wild bee species were recorded in 2017, 70 wild bee species in 2018 and 71 wild bee species in 2019 on the Saalhausen vineyard and the surrounding areas (Göttersitz, hiking car park and vineyard paths).
 For the first time during the mapping in 2019 more bee species could be detected on the block test (54 species) than in the surrounding area (39 species).
 In 2017, 55 % of all wild bee species used the block experiment, in 2018 it was 57 % and in 2019 76 % ("BLOCK", Fig. 8).
 Regardless of the management method, more wild bee species could be detected in all three years in the alleys with the higher-growing wild plants than in the alleys with the lower-growing wild plants.
 After the number of bee species tripled from 2017 to 2018 on the control area, it slightly decreased again in 2019.
 In all three years, fewer bees were caught on the conventionally sown control areas than on the wild plant varieties in the block trial.

-Work package 4: Soil analyses and determination of the erosion potential
+Work package 4: Soil investigations and recording of the erosion potential

 Work package 5: Assessment of ecosystem services in vineyards